-c W : > THE "ON CAMPAIGN" COMPUTER STATION is located in the "Testing Whether That Nation Can Long Endure" gallery.
+( 2. ) THE "ON CAMPAIGN" COMPUTER STATION is located in the "Testing Whether That Nation Can Long Endure" gallery.
 In your opinion, what were the three most important things for a soldier to pack while on campaign?
-Write or draw them below.
-C. 38 , THE "BUGLE CALLS" COMPUTER STATION is located in the "Testing Whether That Nation Can Long Endure" gallery. • If you were a Civil War soldier, which bugle call would you LEAST want to hear? • After a long day of marching, which would you MOST want to hear?
+Write or draw them below. e X THE "BUGLE CALLS" COMPUTER STATION is located in the "Testing Whether That Nation Can Long Endure" gallery.
+If you were a Civil War soldier, which bugle call would you LEAST want to hear?
+After a long day of marching, which would you MOST want to hear?
 THE "VOICES FROM THE CAMPAIGN" THEATER is located within the Testing Whether That Nation Can Long Endure" gallery.
 This theater tells about the campaign from the perspectives of officers, soldiers, and civilians.
-Paraphrase (put in your own words) the quote that best helped you to understand a campaign. c # THE "JULY 1, 1863" FILM is located in section 6b (Day 1) of the "Now We Are Met on a Great Battlefield" gallery.
-Why was the network of roads surrounding Gettysburg so important? c # THE "BATTLE OF GETTYSBURG - DAY 1" COMPUTER STATION is located in section 6b (Day 1) of the "Now We Are Met on a Great Battlefield" gallery.
-Select a unit that you would like to follow throughout the Battle of Gettysburg computer stations (Select Search, then pick a state, then hit Select a Unit.)
-Write down the name of your unit and its commander, and then zoom out to discover if they were yet at or near Gettysburg on July 1.
-Unit Commander THE "JULY 2, 1863" FILM is located in section 6c (Day 2) of the "Now We Are Met on a Great Battlefield" gallery. • What does the shape of the Union line of battle resemble this day?
-Who has a better position at the end of this day - the Union or Confederate army? c. \\\\\ • C ) 54
+Paraphrase (put in your own words) the quote that best helped you to understand a campaign. • THE "JULY 1, 1863" FILM is located in section 6b (Day 1) of the "Now We Are Met on a Great Battlefield" gallery.
+Why was the network of roads surrounding Gettysburg so important? c > THE "BATTLE OF GETTYSBURG - DAY 1" COMPUTER STATION is located in section 6b (Day 1) of the "Now We Are Met on a Great Battlefield" gallery.
+Select a unit that you would like to follow throughout the Battle of Gettysburg computer stations • (Select Search, then pick a state, then hit Select a Unit.)
+Write down the name of your unit and its commander, and then zoom out to discover if they were yet at or near Gettysburg on July 1. • Unit • Commander (2) (#) THE "JULY 2, 1863" FILM is located in section 6c (Day 2) of the "Now We Are Me on a Great Battlefield" gallery. • What does the shape of the Union line of battle resemble this day? • Who has a better position at the end of this day - the Union or Confederate army? ca Y C ) ) 54

-□ • THE "SIGNAL FLAGS" COMPUTER STATION is located in section 6c (Day 2) of the "Now We Are Met on a Great Battlefield" gallery.
+C. Will C ) THE "SIGNAL FLAGS" COMPUTER STATION is located in section 6c (Day 2) of the "Now We Are Met on a Great Battlefield" gallery.
 Spell out your name in numerals, using the Signal Code cipher that flagmen used. c XX THE "BATTLE OF GETTYSBURG - DAY 2" COMPUTER STATION is located in section 6c (Day 2) of the "Now We Are Met on a Great Battlefield" gallery.
 Describe your unit's location using the nearest landmarks (roads, streams, farms etc.).
 Also record the closest enemy unit (by touching the nearest bar of the opposite color).
-My Unit Closest enemy c XIII C XIIII THE "JULY 3, 1863" FILM is located in section 6d (Day 3) of the "Now We Are Met on a Great Battlefield" gallery.
+My Unit Closest enemy c# THE "JULY 3, 1863" FILM is located in section 6d (Day 3) of the "Now We Are Met on a Great Battlefield" gallery.
 How many Confederate soldiers attacked the Union line during Longstreet's Assault?
 How long did this infantry assault last?
-Was it successful? ciii THE "BATTLE OF GETTYSBURG - DAY 3" COMPUTER STATION is located in section 6d (Day 3) of the "Now We Are Met on a Great Battlefield" gallery.
-Where was your unit located on July 3, 1863?
-How many casualties did they suffer during the course of this battle? c Yiii THE "VOICES FROM THE AFTERMATH" THEATER is located within "The Brave Men Living and Dead" gallery.
-Paraphrase (put into your own words) the quote that you felt was most meaningful? · "THE GETTYSBURG ADDRESS" COMPUTER STATIONS are located within the "A New Birth of Freedom" gallery.
+Was it successful? e iii Ci iiio THE "BATTLE OF GETTYSBURG - DAY 3" COMPUTER STATION is located in section 6d (Day 3) of the "Now We Are Met on a Great Battlefield" gallery.
+Where was your unit located on July 3, 1863? c iii) THE "VOICES FROM THE AFTERMATH" THEATER is located within "The Brave Men Living and Dead" gallery.
+Paraphrase (put into your own words) the quote that you felt was most meaningful? c iii) "THE GETTYSBURG ADDRESS" COMPUTER STATIONS are located within the "A New Birth of Freedom" gallery.
 How many words are there in the last sentence of Lincoln's Gettysburg Address?
-Explore the meaning of that sentence, and then try to rewrite it in your own words and make it shorter.
-C TE is le E "AFTER To cated within the is film, you will see on see them on the s e "That M TH is le In th as y cated within this is film, you will see e "That M TH is le In th as y cated within this is film, you will see e "That NA I TH is le In th as y cated within this is film, you will see e "That M is le cated within this is film, you will see e "That as y • These Dea ot Have Die ed in Vai n" gallery. • tivating phot ographs.
-Pla ace an X next to the imag es below as so • an X next to them. wo inings bei ow are not si rown in ine jiin i, ana iner ejore snouta n Oi school children co otton field Ku Klux Klan President V Voodrow Wil : - U.S. flag В ritish flag 15th Amendm ent Martin Lut her King, Jr. torn buildings F rederick Dou glas Thomas Jeffer son Washington n Monument handshake ce emetery Confederate fl ag Rutherford B. Hayes • € # € # T HE MONUM IFNTS AT CFT TVSRIII RC" COM PUTE R STATIO ON is lo cated within th ie "Neve er Forget V Vhat They Did Here" gallery.
-31 ( ore the photograph v its picture below, one that y ou like. : 1 -
+Explore the meaning of that sentence, and then try to rewrite it in your own words and make it shorter. c III